Simulation by Rounds of Letter-to-Letter Transducers: Deciding Existential Round Simulation

-\begin{remark}[Complexity Results for \cref{thm:bound_on_k} and \cref{cor:exist_k_decidable}] Let $n$ be the number of states in $\cT_1\times \cT_2$.
-Observe that the formula $\Psi_\tau$ constructed in \cref{lem:parikh_type_definable} comprises a conjunction of $O(n^2)$ \PA subformulas, where each subformula is either an existential \PA formula of length $O(n)$, or the negation of one.
-Then, the formula $\Theta_T$ in \cref{lem:type_profile_bound} consists of a universal quantification, nesting a disjunction over $|T|$ formulas of the form $\Psi_\tau$, conjuncted with $|T|$ existential quantifications, nesting a single $\Psi_\tau$ each.
+\begin{rem}[Complexity results for~\cref{thm:bound_on_k,cor:exist_k_decidable}] Let $n$ be the number of states in $\cT_1\times \cT_2$.
+Observe that the formula $\Psi_\tau$ constructed in~\cref{lem:parikh_type_definable} comprises a conjunction of $O(n^2)$ \PA~subformulas, where each subformula is either an existential \PA~formula of length $O(n)$, or the negation of one.
+Then, the formula $\Theta_T$ in~\cref{lem:type_profile_bound} consists of a universal quantification, nesting a disjunction over $|T|$ formulas of the form $\Psi_\tau$, conjuncted with $|T|$ existential quantifications, nesting a single $\Psi_\tau$ each.
 Overall, this amounts to a formula of length $|T|\le 2^{n^2}$, with alternation depth 3.~\footnote{Alternation depth is usually counted with the outermost quantifier being existential, which is not the case here, hence $3$ instead of $2$.}

 Using quantifier elimination~\cite{Cooper1972,Oppen1978}, we can obtain a witness for the satisfiability of $\Theta_T$ of size 4-exponential in $n^2$.
 Then, finding the overall bound $K_0$ amounts to $2^{2^{n^2}}$ calls to find such witnesses.
-Finally, we need $K_0$ oracle calls to~\cref{lem:round_equivalence_iff_perm_containment} in order to decide existential simulation, and since $K_0$ may have a 4-exponential size description, this approach yields a whopping 5\,-\,$\EXP$ algorithm.
-This approach, however, does not exploit any of the structure of $\Theta_T$.
-See~\cref{sec:future} for additional comments. \end{remark}
+Finally, we need $K_0$ oracle calls to~\cref{lem:round_equivalence_iff_perm_containment} in order to decide existential simulation, and since $K_0$ may have a 4-exponential size description, this approach yields a whopping $\EEEEEXP$ algorithm.
+This approach, however, does not exploit any of the structure of $\Theta_T$. \end{rem}